templedotdesign/tft-info/README.md

 # tft-info

-Tons of Fun Travel Database Solution - Built with React
+Tons of Fun Travel Database Solution - Built with React, Redux, and Firebase